Recycling & Waste Reduction

 Single-Stream Recycling Initiative

 BGSU offers single-stream recycling across campus.
 This means all recyclables go into the recycling bin and non-recyclables go into the landfill bin.
-Recyclables include paper, plastics #1-7, cardboard, metal, and glass!
-Learn More
+Recyclables include paper, plastic bottles, cardboard, metal, and glass!
+Large cardboard should always be flattened and taken to nearest outdoor Orange “Cardboard Only" recycling dumpster.
+Learn more about Single-Stream Recycling Initiative

 Plastic Bag Recycling Stations